Lifecycle

 Content Loaded (Most Likely Called)

-The parse events are fired, and the onParse() method is called when all child nodes are parsed.
-This may be called asynchronously, especially for light DOM elements.
+The parse events are fired and the onParse() method is called when all child nodes are parsed.
+This will always be called asynchronously to make sure that whatever created the element has had enough time to assign properties or set .innerHTML as needed.
+If the web component is present during the initial page load, this event will not fire until all of the element's content is available.
 If you are doing your own light DOM content projection, this would be an important method to use.
-When this is called, all child content has been added to the element.
-A parent's parse event and onParse() method will be called before a child's.
+When this is called, all child content has probably been added to the element.
+"Probably" is used because another framework could add content to the element after synchronous code execution is complete, but that's fairly unlikely.

 At this point, the DOM has not been cleared and the template has not been applied.
 The original content is still present.